 The Company has an environment policy and acknowledges that environmental considerations form an integral part of its corporate social responsibility.
-The Board meets to discuss ways in which the business can contribute more to their local environments by getting involved in local initiatives and also to look at ways of promoting environmental well being amongst the staff.
+The Company wide environment committee meets to discuss ways in which the business can contribute more to their local environments by getting involved in local initiatives and also to look at ways of promoting environmental well-being amongst the staff.
 Employees are actively encouraged to ensure conservation of energy and resource through awareness campaigns and positive action.